Fire from the Gods

 Temperature is a measure of how fast your particles are moving on average, so raising the temperature is really giving your particles enough energy to get going.
 And there’s all sorts of ways to do it.

 Rubbing the fuel very fast will work e.g. scraping two bits of dry wood past each other.
 So will striking pieces of sharp rock.
-The sparks which come flying off are tiny specks of rock, rubbed so fast that they start heating up and reacting with the oxygen.
+The sparks which come flying off are tiny specks of rock, rubbed so fast they start heating up and reacting with the oxygen.
 Sparks are miniature fires of their own, and if you get a few dozen of them near something like dry grass, the heat can be transferred and things get going.

 Once you’ve put enough movement in, the reaction begins as the fuel and oxygen shatter into each other, creating a chaotic, whirling cloud of particle splinters.
 Like a battle between a billion microscopic star ships, the fast-moving debris of fuel and oxygen doesn’t last long.
 The molecular scraps will recombine in new arrangements as they cool, releasing their energy in the form of light.
 This seething mess of molecular-war is a fire.